 In fluid mechanics, the convective heat transfer rate is represented by the average Nusselt number~($\Nuol$).
 The Rayleigh number~($\Ra$) is the impetus to flow due to temperature difference and gravity.
-A fluid's Prandtl number~($\Pra$) is its ratio of momentum diffusivity to thermal diffusivity.
+A fluid's Prandtl number~($\Pra$) is its momentum diffusivity per thermal diffusivity ratio.
 These three ``variable groups'' are dimensionless (measurement units of the constituent variables cancel each other).

 The characteristic-length~$L$ scales~$\Nuol$; $\Ra$~is scaled by~$L^3$; $\Pra$~is independent of~$L$.